Introduction: Theologically Engaged Anthropology

 Naomi Haynes provides an ethnographic exploration of theology on the ground, focusing on Pentecostal Christians on the Zambian Copperbelt.
 For Copperbelt Pentecostals, theology means drawing analogies between their experience and the stories recorded in the Bible.
 Through these analogies, believers insert themselves into the narrative of Scripture in an effort to change their personal circumstances.
 This analogical work has visible social effects because it positions people on different sides of the biblical narrative.
 While interpreting these effects simply in political terms would be easy, she argues that Pentecostal theology is more than just a struggle for power because the theological efforts of her informants represent conduits for divine action.
 The ethnographic study of Pentecostal theology, therefore, addresses one of the most vexing problems in the anthropology of religion, namely how to write God into our analysis.

-Chapter 16—Comparative Theology: Writing between Two Worlds of Meaning
+Chapter 16—Comparative Theology: Writing between Worlds of Meaning

 Francis X. Clooney, SJ, focuses on comparative theology, a form of tradition-grounded theological practice that learns deeply and effectively from another religious tradition or traditions.
 Even solidly textual work—translations, the study of scholastic systems, the tracing of lines of thought in commentaries, the decipherment of ritual and moral codes—proceeds as transformative learning indebted to the religious Other.
 It is a matter of engaged, empathetic learning that allows one to see inside that other tradition, even while the learning, its fruits, and the person of the comparativist remain grounded in a home tradition.
 For this complex interreligious learning to flourish, certain essential virtues are valued: humility, conviction, interconnection, empathy, generosity, imagination, risk-taking, and patience with ambiguity.
 This comparative theological learning exists in the liminal space between traditions, yet the comparative theologian still intends to return home, even if irrevocably changed by the journey abroad.
 Comparative theology thus cultivates virtues operative in anthropological research distinguished by empathetic dwelling in and with the Other.

-Chapter 17—Passionate Coolness: Exploring Identity, Character, and Practices in a Local Rural Anglican Church
+Chapter 17—Passionate Coolness: Exploring Mood and Character in a Local Rural Anglican Church

 Martyn Percy explores and analyzes the ecclesial identity of a local parish church in a rural context.
 Deploying the concept of implicit theology, a subgenre of ethnographic theology, he argues that the character of the church is composed through core and cherished values that are seldom explicitly articulated.
 What emerges from the study is that the character of rural Anglicanism in the Church of England can be understood as primarily but not exclusively temperate, mild, aesthetic, and rational.
 Moreover, there may be a link between the grammar and timbre of worship and the kind of God individuals and congregations subsequently believe they experience.
 Percy also notes a broader sociological significance of selecting to study a rural church.
 That said, this study pointedly avoids reductionism, but it does recognize the formation of an alloy in need of attention in the emergent social and theological construction of reality.